kjappelbaum/moffragmentor/README.md

 pip install git+https://github.com/kjappelbaum/moffragmentor.git
 ```

 You need to have `openbabel` installed which you can install with `conda install -c conda-forge openbabel`.
-You will also need the RDKit which can be installed with `conda install -c conda-forge rdkit`.

 You can also run `bash create_conda.sh`.
 Note that you might want to change the name of the name of the environment (defaults to `moffragmentor`).